signalfx/splunk-otel-collector/internal/configsource/includeconfigsource/README.md

 config_sources:
   include:
   include/my_name_00:
-    # delete_files can be used to make the "include" config source to delete the
+    # delete_files can be used to make the "include" config source delete the
     # files referenced by it.
 This is typically used to remove secrets from the
     # file system.
 The file is deleted as soon as its value is read by the config
     # source.
 The default value is false.
 It is an invalid configuration to set it